Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond: Bilevel Self-tuned Training

-To tackle the inefficiency of hyper-parameter tuning, we propose our novel bilevel self-tuned training, allowing the efficient search of the task-specific hyper-parameter, as shown in the right-bottom part of Fig.~\ref{fig:pipline}.
+To tackle the inefficiency of hyper-parameter tuning, we propose our new bilevel self-tuned training, allowing the efficient search of the task-specific hyper-parameter, as shown in the right-bottom part of Fig.~\ref{fig:pipline}.
 We start by denoting $\D_{\mathtt{tr}}$ and $\D_{\mathtt{val}}$ as the training and validation sets, respectively.
-To identify optimal task-specific hyper-parameters $\x$, we minimize the expected error w.r.t. hyper-parameters, using the empirical loss on a validation set $\D_{\mathtt{val}}$.
-We define the objective of the hyper-parameter learning problem as $F$:
+In our setting, we formulate the learning of the model parameter as $f$:

 where the $\ell(\y(\x);\s_i,\t_i)$ denotes the loss function with the model parameter $\y$ coupled with hyper-parameters $\x$, the $(\s_i,\t_i)$ corresponding to source and target image.